Mastering Prompt Engineering - A Comprehensive Guide for 2025

 • Use Temperature Tweaks: In tools like ChatGPT, dial up “temperature” for wild ideas or down for precision.
 Test values between 0.2 and 0.8 to match your goal.

-• Iterate with Feedback Loops: After an output, prompt: “Improve this by fixing X and enhancing Y.” It’s self-correcting, like editing your own draft on steroids.
+• Iterate with Feedback Loops: After an output, prompt: “Improve this by fixing X and enhancing Y.” It’s self-correcting, like editing your own draft.

 Optimizing Prompts for ChatGPT